Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is meant by aggravated damages?

-Aggravated damages can be awarded when the defendant’s actions are so unacceptable that additional compensation is necessary to compensate the injured party appropriately, such as when the defendant intentionally hurts the other party.
+When the defendant’s actions are so unacceptable that additional compensation is required to fairly compensate the injured party, such as when the defendant intentionally harms the other party, the court may award aggravated damages.

 Share this article :